 - 20.1.
 Sexual violence and sexual harassment can occur between two children of any age and sex.
 It can occur through a group of children sexually assaulting or sexually harassing a single child or group of children.
 This can occur online, face to face (both physically and verbally) and can take place inside or outside of school.
-As set out in Part five of the KCSIE 2021, all staff maintain an attitude of 'it could happen here' and it is never acceptable. - 20.2.
+As set out in Part five of the KCSIE 2022, all staff maintain an attitude of 'it could happen here' and it is never acceptable.
+All staff are aware that children may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
+For example, children may feel embarrassed, humiliated, or threatened.
+This could be due to their vulnerability, disability and/or sexual orientation or language barriers.
+This should not prevent staff from having a professional curiosity and speaking to the DSL if they have concerns about a child.
+It is also important that staff determine how best to build trusted relationships with children and young people which facilitate communication. - 20.2.
 All staff have a responsibility to address inappropriate behaviour in a timely manner, however seemingly insignificant it may appear. - 20.3.
 All victims will be reassured that they are being taken seriously and that they will be supported and kept safe.
 No child will ever be made to feel ashamed for making a report or that they are creating a problem for our school.